antcont/GeLeCo/README.md

+# GeLeCo
-# GeLeCo: A large German Legal Corpus of laws, administrative regulations and court decisions issued in Germany at federal level
+# A large German Legal Corpus of laws, administrative regulations and court decisions issued in Germany at federal level

 ## Documentation